 While the federal funds rate has no direct impact on the stock market, it can have the same kind of ripple effect that is felt in other areas of the US financial system.

-Other Factors Affecting Consumer Interest Rates
+What Other Factors Affect Consumer Interest Rates?

 And it’s also only one piece of the answer to the larger question, “How are interest rates determined?”

 On a consumer level, interest rates for credit cards and loans are calculated using a complex algorithm, which takes everything from personal creditworthiness to loan convertibility into consideration.
 Banks use benchmarks to determine an individual’s interest rate.